open-contracting-extensions/ocds_requirements_extension/README.md

 }
 ```

-## Further extensions

-The CCCEV model also defines a number of additional concepts including **formalFrameworks**, used to specify the legal instruments from criteria are derived, **evidence**, used both to specify and provide the evidence required to support a requirement response, and additional properties of *requirements* such as **certificationLevel** which are not currently implemented in this extension.

-This extension does not describe formulae for calculating computed values, nor does it describe whether data should be published openly or not.

 ## Issues

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.